Why is doing this job with purpose tough? It's not easy to learn positive parenting skills -- good skills that make a positive

 Positive parenting can make the journey for the mom and dad much more rewarding, and a lot smoother for everyone.
 And shouldn't you enjoy the journey?

 Almost everyone I meet thinks they're great with their kids.
 Everyone really wants to be.
 Well, if everyone is good at it, why do so many people get so stressed around their kids?
 Why are some kids so difficult for other adults to be around?

-A lot of the material on this site came about through what I've learned in various training courses and coaching athletic teams for kids.
-Much of it is from personal experiences.
-It's all about getting children from cradle to adulthood as smoothly as possible, setting the children up to be prepared for life.
+It's all about getting children from cradle to adulthood as smoothly as possible, setting them up to be prepared for life.

-I would be remiss if I didn't mention that some of the best examples I've ever seen have come from moms and dads dealing with a special diagnosis with their child, one that might take the utmost patience, specific training and a deeper understanding that should come from a professional who deals with these diagnoses.
+I would be remiss if I didn't mention that some of the best examples of grace with children that I've ever seen have come from moms and dads dealing with a special diagnosis with their child.
+It noteworthy that many of these situations take the utmost patience, specific training and a deep understanding of the special circumstances that should come from a professional who deals with these diagnoses.